Motorcyclist seriously injured after crash on Roundhay Road in Leeds

 A motorcyclist suffered serious injuries after a crash at a busy Leeds junction.

-Police were called to the incident in Roundhay Road, close to the Continental Supermarket.
+Police were called to the incident in Roundhay Road at 7.58am, close to the Continental Supermarket.

 The crash was between a black Renault Clio and a black Yamaha motorbike.